bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 So I want to take a quick diversion and hearken back to what I was giving you in a generic example of earlier, which is how do you approach a project or a change to the code and figure out how you can add value both as a reviewer and a contributor.
 Maybe we can apply that to this particular project that you have an interest in and are contributing to.
-And so you see Bit324 and maybe you follow along at a high level as a Bitcoin developer for a bit, but then you decide you want to jump in and contribute.
+And so you see BIP324 and maybe you follow along at a high level as a Bitcoin developer for a BIP, but then you decide you want to jump in and contribute.
 So this is a somewhat complicated project, I'd assume.
 So how do you even think about getting started to understand what is going on and figure out how you can provide value there from a reviewer or a contributor side of things?